HomeCompaniesSorcerer

 Sorcerer

-Alessandro Vecchi, CPO
+Alessandro Vecchi, Founder/CPO

 CPO of Sorcerer.
 I was employee #3 at Urban Sky, where I built their mission control software ("the best in the world" - US Secretary of Defense) and prediction engine from the ground up.
 Over 5 years of experience working with/dealing with forecast and weather data.
 Building software products since I was in high school.